cerkit/ghost-cerkit-theme/README.md

 Based on the default theme for [Ghost](http://github.com/tryghost/ghost/).

+There is a full working site using this theme at [cerkit.com](https://cerkit.com).

 Here is a screenshot of a sample landing page for a site using the theme
 ![Screenshot of landing page of sample site](https://res.cloudinary.com/cerkit/image/upload/v1469020334/ghost-cerkit-theme-homepage-screenshot_tov9pa.png)